tmarois/Filebase/README.md

 ## (9) Caching
 If caching is enabled, it will automatically store your results from queries into sub-directories within your database directory.

-Caching will only be used if a specific cache is within the less than the expire time, otherwise it will use live data and automatically replace the existing cache for next time use.
+Cached queries will only be used if a specific saved cache is less than the expire time, otherwise it will use live data and automatically replace the existing cache for next time use.

 ## Why Filebase?